Avokadoen/ecez/README.md

 Systems can have arguments that have a unique semantical meaning:
  * Entity - give the system access to the current entity
  * EventArgument - data that is relevant to an triggered event
- * SharedState - data that is global to the world instance
  * Queries - the same queries described [below](#queries)
  * InvocationCount - how many times the system has been executed for the current dispatch
  * Storage.StorageEditQueue - Any storage type has a StorageEditQueue which can be included as a system argument pointer allowing storage edits